sal55/langs/MLang.md/Mfeatures.md

     P^.m    can be written as P.m       (P is pointer to record) P^()    can be written as P()       (P is pointer to function)

 Less transparent, but cleaner code.
+And it matches Q code better which does expose pointers like this.
 However sometimes ^ is still needed:

     print P^           otherwise it will print the pointer ++P^.m             otherwise it's parsed as (++P)^.m (working on this)